-This semester-long fellowship is intended for rising juniors and seniors at Trinity Washington University who are interested in foreign affairs and want to prepare themselves for a career in the policy field.
-Fifteen applicants will be selected as fellows and earn course credit and a $1,500 stipend.
-Candidates will come from a wide variety of backgrounds and represent diverse fields of study such as global affairs, business, criminal justice, lab sciences, and global health.
+This semester-long fellowship is intended for rising sophomores, juniors, and seniors at Trinity Washington University from all academic backgrounds who are interested in foreign affairs and want to prepare themselves for a career in the policy field.
+Sixteen applicants will be selected as fellows and earn course credit and a $1,500 stipend.

-Fellows will meet every two weeks over a four-month period for a combination of professional development seminars, geopolitical briefings, and networking events.
+Fellows will meet every week over a four-month period for a combination of professional development seminars, geopolitical briefings, and networking events.

 Fellows will emerge from this experience with:

 - An in-depth understanding of global and regional trends impacting various industries and political systems.

 - The ability to communicate policy ideas confidently and persuasively

 - A community of peers, mentors, CSIS professionals, and other professional resources in Washington, D.C.

 - Professional skills that stand out in today’s job market.

 The CSIS Trinity Fellowship is designed for individuals considering national security or foreign policy careers in the public or private sector.
 Candidates from across academic disciplines, especially those involved in multicultural and diversity-focused extracurriculars, are encouraged to apply.

 The ideal candidate: